f5devcentral/f5-agility-labs-sslviz/docs/class7/module4-Automation-Ansible/lab3.rst

 - **Delete** Utility

   - Deletes **all** SSL Orchestrator configuration objects.
-  - |delete all SSLO config|: Delete all SSL Orchestrator configuration objects Playbook
+  - |delete all SSLO config| - Delete all SSL Orchestrator configuration objects Playbook
   - This is a Nuke and Pave option.